 If a great golfer misses a simple putt, should we consider that she could have holed it, based on some degree of freedom that she had?
 Alternatively, if every atom in the golfer is returned exactly as it was before the missed putt and the shot is replayed, must she miss it again, as the invariant laws of physics consistently produce the same results?

 Not sure this is the key question affecting free-will.
 Although there appears to be an inevitability of the same deterministic result, everything hangs on the “if” thought-experiment in that second sentence.
-Not just if every atom, but how every atom not to mention every historically if and how of every entangled force and particle in the cosmos.
+Not just if every atom, every blade of grass, every spec of earth, but how every atom not to mention every historically if and how of every entangled force and particle in the cosmos.
 Gödel might have something to say about this too.
 (I’m not heading to some mysterious “quantum” explanation for proto-consciousness, simply pointing out the enormity of that IF, especially since we’re about to consider tractability.)

 Many debates around free will and determinism have considered this question (including the often heated exchanges between Harris and Dennett).